kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/synch_11.md

 ### Project 3 - Understanding User Behavior Project

 We will wait and discuss project 3 at the end of class.
-It covers weeks 10 through 13 but focuses on weeks 11, 12, and 13.
+It covers weeks 11, 12, and 13.

 ### Running Spark Jobs